 - 1 Tbsp chopped capers

-1 Break off the tough woody ends of the asparagus.
+1 Prep the asparagus: Break off the tough woody ends of the asparagus.
 If the asparagus are thick, use a vegetable peeler to peel off the skin of the bottom 1 to 2 inches of the asparagus.

 2 Prepare a bowl filled with ice water.

-4 Place the asparagus in the ice water to shock them and keep them from cooking further.
+4 Shock the asparagus in ice water: Place the asparagus in the ice water to shock them and keep them from cooking further.
 Asparagus will start to turn olive green if they cook too long, so you want to stop the cooking as soon as you take them out of the boiling water.

-5 In a medium bowl, whisk together the shallots, mustard, vinegar, salt, black pepper, capers.
+5 Make the vinaigrette: In a medium bowl, whisk together the shallots, mustard, vinegar, salt, black pepper, capers.
 Whisk in the olive oil.

-6 Using a box grater, grate the hard boiled eggs using the coarse holes.
+6 Grate the egg: Using a box grater, grate the hard boiled egg.

-7 Place the asparagus in a serving dish.
+7 Drizzle asparagus with vinaigrette, sprinkle with eggs: Place the asparagus in a serving dish.
 When you are ready to serve, drizzle with vinaigrette and sprinkle with the sieved eggs.